Whonki/Bullet-Hell-Title/README.md

 <details>
 <summary>TO DO LIST</summary>
 - Make ONE functional Boss
-- make FOUR different NPC's
+- make FOUR different NPCs
-- Make a shop for each NPC's
+- Make a shop for each NPCs
 - GUNS.
 SWORDS.
 GUN-SWORDS.
 </details>